 - Some kinds of baits lose their potency very quickly when exposed to sunlight so make sure that you know what kinds are sensitive to sunlight so you can replace them accordingly.

 - Some kinds of granulated baits will lose their effectiveness in three months after opening so make sure to write on the package the date when you opened it.

 - Most common advice is that bait should not be placed on surfaces that have been or will be treated with powder insecticides or liquid insecticides.

 Pest controllers often say that applying two different formulations is nothing but waste of money and this can be a good rule to live by.
 There is a high chance that you will be able to solve your ant problem without the use of insecticidal sprays and dusts but all producers of ant baits recommend that baits are supplemented by using such formulations when dealing with free standing buildings.
 These insecticides will prevent any future ant activity in the interior.
-Some basic rules of using insecticide sprays are as follows:

 - Non-repellent formulations are often superior to repellent formulations such as synthetic pyrethroids.
 This is because the ants will go through the non-repellent insecticide unknowingly.
 Some kinds of non-repellent actives and formulations are Bendiocarb, Fipronil, Indoxacarb and Chlorfenapyr.

 - The sprays need to be applied to the base of walls, fences and garden beds.